Aijunly/aijunly.github.io/_pages/markdown.md

 ## The Julia Language
 **Julia** is a flexible dynamic language, appropriate for **scientific and numerical computing**, with performance comparable to traditional statically-typed languages.
 Website: [Julia](https://julialang.org/)

-* Fast : Julia was designed for high performance
+* **Fast** : Julia was designed for high performance
-* Dynamic : Julia is dynamically typed
+* **Dynamic** : Julia is dynamically typed
-* Reproducible : Reproducible environments make it possible to recreate the same Julia environment every time, across platforms, with pre-built binaries
+* **Reproducible** : Reproducible environments make it possible to recreate the same Julia environment across platforms with pre-built binaries
-* Composable : Julia uses multiple dispatch as a paradigm, making it easy to express many object-oriented and functional programming patterns
+* **Composable** : Julia uses multiple dispatch as a paradigm, making it easy to express many object-oriented and functional programming patterns
-* General : Julia provides asynchronous I/O, metaprogramming, debugging, logging, profiling, a package manager, and more
+* **General** : Julia provides asynchronous I/O, metaprogramming, debugging, logging, profiling, a package manager, and more
-* Open source :  Julia is [an open source](https://github.com/JuliaLang/julia) project available under the MIT license.
-The source code is available on GitHub
+* **Open source** :  Julia is [an open source](https://github.com/JuliaLang/julia) project available under the MIT license
-* Packages : the Julia community has registered over 10,000 Julia packages for community use
+* **Packages** : the Julia community has registered over 10,000 Julia packages for community use